darkn3rd/spinnaker_tutorials/README.md

-# spinnaker_tutorials
+# Spinnaker Tutorials

-These are some tutorials I am creating to demonstrate Spinnaker
+These are some tutorials I am creating to demonstrate Spinnaker.